-The proper watering of your North Texas lawn using a sprinkler system is more of an art than a science.
+Watering a North Texas lawn using a sprinkler system is more of an art than a science.
 Let us help you!

-North Texas lawn types should not all be mowed the same.
+Not all North Texas lawn types should be mowed the same.
 Read for more details!

 Dallisgrass is a difficult to control perennial weed often found in North Texas lawns.